Sureshpatil4348/Fxlabs.ai_Back_end/README.md

   - External API keys (Perplexity/Jblanked) are expected via env; missing keys will limit news analysis.
 Behavior unchanged.
   - News analyzer uses simple keyword extraction to derive effect; this is heuristic, as before.
   - Email per-user rate limiting and digest have been removed.
 Alerts are sent immediately when not blocked by the value-based cooldown.
+  - Closed-bar gating for alert evaluation is tracked per alert/user (not globally by symbol/timeframe).
+This ensures multiple users with identical configurations are each evaluated every cycle.

 - Low severity:
   - Logging is console-based; consider structured logging for production observability.